 From early childhood Yemima imbibed the Jewish culture of her parents’ home, where Hebrew was the spoken language.
 She attended the Hovevei Sefat Ever (Society of Lovers of Hebrew) kindergarten in Moscow and in 1921, at the age of twelve, arrived in Palestine after months of wandering via Kiev and Warsaw.
-Before the family returned to Jerusalem, Yemima attended school in Bet Gan (moshavah founded in 1903; eastern Lower Galilee), where an aunt who had come to the country some ten years earlier lived.
+Before the family returned to Jerusalem, Yemima attended school in Bet Gan (Lit. "village."
+The dominant pioneer settlement type of the Jews in Palestine between 1882moshavah founded in 1903; eastern Lower Galilee), where an aunt who had come to the country some ten years earlier lived.
 In Jerusalem she first attended the Lemel School and then the Gymnasia Ha-Ivrit.
 In 1925 she moved to Tel Aviv with her family, completing her schooling at Herzlia Hebrew Gymnasia in 1928.
-Her mother had died in 1928 after suffering a prolonged lung disease.
+Her mother died in 1928 after suffering a prolonged lung disease.
 A year and a half later, her father succumbed to malaria.

 After finishing school, Yemima began teaching at the Beit Hinnukh li-Yaldei Ovdim (The School for Workers’ Children) alongside poet and editor Aaron Ze’ev (1900–1968), with whom she published children’s booklets called Tzitz (Blossom).
 At the same time, she participated in a children’s theater studio under the direction of Zevi Friedland (1898–1967) and also wrote plays for the studio.
 From 1931 to 1932 she studied education (primarily special education and psychology) with Charlotte Bieler, Alfred Adler (1870–1937) and Anna Freud at the Universities of Berlin and Vienna, completing her studies at the Jugendheim in Berlin.
 In Vienna she met Yosef Rochel (1906–1995), who had come there for medical treatment after losing his right hand in a grenade explosion during Haganah training exercises.
 They married in 1932 and upon their return to Palestine settled in Tel Aviv.